paceval/paceval/paceval in hardware/readme.md

 # Setup

-The following description refers to the Digilent Arty Z7-20, but can easily be used for any other board with an SD card.
+The following description refers to the Digilent Arty Z7-20, which is popular with makers, but which can easily be used for any other board with an SD card.

 ![](media/7e6b60b6804a754e08bf5fd1dde9cdff.png)